davidomil/yumbootstrap/SUITES.md

 ### [environment] section

-Yum and post-install scripts are run with environment variables reset completely. `[environment]` section is a mean to pass some variables down to these processes.
+dnf and post-install scripts are run with environment variables reset completely. `[environment]` section is a mean to pass some variables down to these processes.